HOME

 Circumcision forceps

-Apparently the first specialised instrument on the secular side, invented by a Dr Moskovich in 1920, apparently for adult circumcision, but look more as though they should be used to blow bubbles.
+Invented by a Dr Moskovich in 1920, apparently for adult circumcision, but they look more as though they should be used to blow bubbles.

 Moskovich circumcision forceps (1920)